computergeek1507/GVSU-CIS641-Jolly-Snowman/docs/software_requirements_specification_final.md

 ### Software Feature: Video Processing

 16. The video processing time shall not take longer than than the length of the video file.
-17. The software shall load MP4 video files.
+17. The program shall load MP4 video files.
-18. The software shall work with USB webcam devices.
+18. The program shall work with USB webcam devices.
-19. The software shall work with RTSP cameras.
+19. The program shall work with RTSP cameras.
-20. The software shall overlay the locations of detected lights onto the current frame.
+20. The program shall overlay the locations of detected lights onto the current frame.
-21. The software shall present relevant location information to the user for all detected lights of the current run.
+21. The program shall present relevant location information to the user for all detected lights of the current run.
-22. The software shall discard processing results upon the start of a new video.
+22. The program shall discard processing results upon the start of a new video.

 ### Software Feature: E1.31 Data Output

-23. The software shall support the E1.31, called Streaming ACN protocol.
+23. The program shall support the E1.31, called Streaming ACN protocol.
-24. The software shall support multiple E1.31 universes of data.
+24. The program shall support multiple E1.31 universes of data.
-25. The software shall not interfere with unrelated devices connected to the computer.
+25. The program shall not interfere with unrelated devices connected to the computer.

 # Change management plan